Zewen-Liu/MASC-Unit/README.md

 1. Data(folder): The dataset used for demonstration.
 It contains the patches cropped from CHASE-DB1[1] dataset.
 2. model.py: The classes and functions for constructing a MASC model.
 3. model_chapter3.py: An older version of 'model.py'.
-It is only need when visualising the example models in the 'models/' folder for  solving the issues of renamed functions.
+It is only required when visualising the example models in the 'models/' folder for solving the issues rised by renamed functions.
 4. run.py: The file for loading the dataset and training a MASC-5-2-9 model.
 5. visualisation.py: Visualise MASC kernels.